 Public sector negotiations: Common Front rejects Quebec's latest offer

-Quebec tabled a new offer to public-sector unions on Wednesday, one year after tabling its initial offer.

-Treasury Board President Sonia LeBel said the government is raising wage parameters to 12.7 per cent for all government employees for 2023-2028, and the overall offer to 16.7 per cent.
+On Wednesday, the provincial government said it would raise wage parameters for public sector workers by 12.7 per cent over five years, and the overall offer by 16.7 per cent.

 "We are determined to settle quickly and invite the unions to move forward with us.
-Now the work must continue at the tables," LeBel said on social network X.
+Now the work must continue at the tables," LeBel said on social network X, where she made the announcement.

+The 420,000-member Common Front didn't hesitate to express its dissatisfaction with the new proposal.

+"With current inflation forecasts of 18.1 per cent for this same period (2023-2028), this offer will still impoverish public sector workers," reads a statement shared on Facebook page of the FTQ union, which is part of the Common Front.

 And health-care union the Fédération interprofessionnelle de la santé (FIQ), which represents 80,000 nurses, nursing assistants and other care professionals, is scheduled to hold further strike days from Dec.
 11 to 14.